 "HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\%GUID%\"

-are removed from the registry, where %GUID% is the global unique identifier for the BHO.
+is the global unique identifier for the BHO.

 FreeFixer will also delete the file associated with the BHO.

 Internet Explorer allows developer to extend the user interface with toolbars.
-The screenshot shows
+The screenshot shows Internet Explorer with the Google Toolbar and the Zango Search Assistant toolbar.

 Since third party toolbar was introduced in Internet Explorer there has been many incidents where they install without users' consent.
 For example, adware toolbars such as "ZToolbar", "YourSiteBar" and "UCmore XP - The Search Accelerator" have been installed through security holes, without any notice to the user.
 These are toolbars that you might want to remove with FreeFixer.

-The following registry values and keys will be removed from registry when using FreeFixer to delete a toolbar:
+The following registry values and keys will be removed from the registry when using FreeFixer to delete a toolbar:

-Where %GUID% is the global unique identifier for the toolbar.
+is the global unique identifier for the toolbar.

 The file associated with the toolbar will also be deleted.